coffeenotfound/coffeenotfound.github.io/_posts/2017-07-09-building-github-pages-with-jekyll-plugins.md

 ## Building the Site ##
 Now that everything is set up we can build the site.
 This is easily done by calling `bundle exec jekyll build` (or `bundle exec jekyll serve` for interactive building).
-Your site's source can now be uploaded by pushing the source branch to upstream and the built site by `cd`'ing into the `_site` folder and doing a `git add .` before pushing.
+Your site's source (not _literally_, that is) can now be uploaded by pushing both branches upstream.

 Because the `_site` folder (where the `master` branch lives) is ignored by the `source` branch you can now traverse between them by simply `cd`'ing in and out of the `_site` folder.
 Please